Anthropic principle: Character of anthropic reasoning

 Carter chose to focus on a tautological aspect of his ideas, which has resulted in much confusion.
-In fact, anthropic reasoning interests scientists because of something that is only implicit in the above formal definitions, namely that we should give serious consideration to there being other universes with different values of the "fundamental parameters"—that is, the dimensionless physical constants and initial conditions for the Big Bang.
-Carter and others have argued that life as we know it would not be possible in most such universes.
-In other words, the universe we are in is fine tuned to permit life.
+In fact, anthropic reasoning interests scientists because of something that is only implicit in the above formal definitions, namely that humans should give serious consideration to there being other universes with different values of the "fundamental parameters"—that is, the dimensionless physical constants and initial conditions for the Big Bang.
+Carter and others have argued that life would not be possible in most such universes.
+In other words, the universe humans live in is fine tuned to permit life.
 Collins & Hawking (1973) characterized Carter's then-unpublished big idea as the postulate that "there is not one universe but a whole infinite ensemble of universes with all possible initial conditions".
 If this is granted, the anthropic principle provides a plausible explanation for the fine tuning of our universe: the "typical" universe is not fine-tuned, but given enough universes, a small fraction will be capable of supporting intelligent life.
 Ours must be one of these, and so the observed fine tuning should be no cause for wonder.

 Although philosophers have discussed related concepts for centuries, in the early 1970s the only genuine physical theory yielding a multiverse of sorts was the many-worlds interpretation of quantum mechanics.
 This would allow variation in initial conditions, but not in the truly fundamental constants.
 Since that time a number of mechanisms for producing a multiverse have been suggested: see the review by Max Tegmark.
 An important development in the 1980s was the combination of inflation theory with the hypothesis that some parameters are determined by symmetry breaking in the early universe, which allows parameters previously thought of as "fundamental constants" to vary over very large distances, thus eroding the distinction between Carter's weak and strong principles.
 At the beginning of the 21st century, the string landscape emerged as a mechanism for varying essentially all the constants, including the number of spatial dimensions.